Skip Main Links

 Photo by Kim Nguyen.

 AL: The program umbrella encompasses both student interns and emerging professionals (which is defined as up to ten years after licensure).
-How do you design a program and provide resources that cater to the needs of such a diverse group?
+How does DLR Group design a program and provide resources that cater to the needs of such a diverse group?

 People gathered around standing height dark wood table with fabric samples and plans.
 Grey wall, back, with geometric details